samkandarkar/Ansible-GlusterDeploy/README.md

  # How to play

- To Configure the environment for gluster storage cluster you have to play the file "run.yml" which will invoke Ansible galaxy roles in "Ansible-GlusterDeploy" folder.
+ To Configure the environment for gluster storage cluster you have to play the file "run.yml" which will invoke Ansible galaxy roles in <b>Ansible-GlusterDeploy<b> folder.<br>
- Before running the playbook , users must change the values in the file "Ansible-GlusterDeploy/vars/main.yml".
-There is example available for configuration of vars file in "Ansible-GlusterDeploy/README.md".
+ Before running the playbook , users must change the values in the file "Ansible-GlusterDeploy/vars/main.yml". <br>
+ There is example available for configuration of vars file in <b> Ansible-GlusterDeploy/README.md <b>

  After doing all configurations releted to your requirement run the followingcommand
  ```